ekaminuma/LifeScienceAI/README.md

 - Reinforcement Learning 強化学習
 - Transfer Learning 転移学習
+  - A novel end-to-end classifier using domain transferred deep convolutional neural networks for biomedical images.
   - Transfer Learning and Sentence Level Features for Named Entity Recognition on Tweets
   - TRANSFER LEARNING FOR MUSIC CLASSIFICATION AND REGRESSION TASKS,  Urbansound8K dataset.
   - TRANSFER LEARNING FOR SEQUENCE TAGGING WITH HIERARCHICAL RECURRENT NETWORKS